 A critique of the present system

 The fundamental fault of relying on accounting in the present financial system is that it favours profit or interest in monetary units (dollars, etc.) over all other benefits.
 The stock market links capital value to return on investment as dividends or interest, regardless of the purpose of the company.
-Profit is the basic aim of the banking system and corporations, and is seen as an end in itself.
+Profit is the basic aim of the banking system and corporations, and is seen as an end in itself and legally as a fiduciary responsibility.
+This unique focus on material wealth and an endless desire for more has traditionally been labeled as greed, now institutionalised.
 Money is borrowed through loans with interest determined by risk, and invested in what are expected to be productive activities generating further wealth.
-There is no inherent link to any other measures of well-being or of services provided.
+There is no inherent link to any other measures of well-being or of beneficial services provided, and negative impacts are ignored.
 With risks increasing and interest rates down, central banks have pumped great quantities of money into the system to prevent its collapse, inflating government debt while the stock market hits record highs.
 Since wealth generates wealth in this system, the rich get ever richer and nothing filters down to the middle classes, not to mention the poor.
 A giant debt bubble has built up between government debt, corporate debt and consumer debt, with no imaginable possibility of reimbursement, only postponement of a reckoning to some indefinite future as debts are rolled over with further borrowing.

-Development aid, in terms of capital transfer to poor countries, is largely as loans, but this seldom goes into activities generating adequate financial returns in weak and perhaps corrupt economies, and increased risk means higher interest, which accumulates in a vicious circle of debt.
-Apart from the exploitation of a neocolonial economic system that removes more wealth than it creates, developing country governments must spend much of their available income on debt servicing, and are unable to invest in infrastructure or to meet basic human needs like health care and education.
+This carries over to the extreme differences in wealth between countries.
+Development aid, in terms of capital transfer to poor countries, is largely as loans, but this seldom goes into activities generating adequate financial returns in weak and perhaps corrupt economies with a large informal sector, and increased risk means higher interest, which accumulates in a vicious cycle of debt.
+Apart from the exploitation of a neocolonial economic system that removes more wealth from poor countries than it creates, developing country governments must spend much of their available income on debt servicing, and are unable to invest in infrastructure or to meet basic human needs like health care and education.
 This even impacts development at the local level.
 Money is often available, but projects aiming for a measurable economic return are lacking.
 Moreover, donor criteria requiring financial return on investment or reimbursement of loans for projects will also extract wealth from the local economy and ignore all the other non-cash benefits that may be more important to a local community.

 Underlying values and principles